 - Your default bank account should be the one nominated to receive all inward and outward flows from tracker transactions (sales & purchases etc.)

 - All liability accounts need to be manually configured as such in Figured.
 Next to each liability account, click ‘Account Details’ & change it from a bank to liability account the update settings.

 To get a more accurate Closing cash position, any liability accounts you have showing in Figured should be setup as such.

 For example, if you have a Farmlands or credit card feed in Xero - this will come through as a bank account in Figured.
 You'll need to change these accounts to be a current liability.

-You can configure this under Settings > Chart of accounts > Update default bank > Account Details.
+You can configure this under Accounting > Chart of accounts > Update default bank > Account Details.

 Tick Type and select Current liability account and then Update settings.